Tidominer/ReSocket/README.md

 # Unity Client
 There is also a client That works in Unity engine.
 You can use it for making online games.
 It has an example too.
 # Documents
-Actually there is no documentation yet.
+There is no documentation yet.
 But I'll write them as soon as possible.